What is a policy hack?

 The benefits of a policy hack are collaboration and validation.
 A policy hack is a collaborative way of developing a policy.
 It brings together teams of startup ecosystem representatives who ‘hack’ a specific idea or concept in an effort to solve a pre-defined problem, including the ultimate beneficiaries—entrepreneurs.
 It is also an opportunity to validate a policy idea or concept, testing the features and coming up with a better defined way to address the problem, receiving feedback along the way from a variety of stakeholders.

-ABOUT THE SNS POLICY HACK
+ABOUT THE STARTUP NATIONS POLICY HACK

-What makes the SNS Policy Hack unique?
+What makes the Startup Nations Policy Hack unique?

-- You bring the challenge: Unlike traditional policy hacks where challenges are chosen by a committee of organizers, the SNS Policy Hack recruits participants who bring to the table a specific challenge they are facing in their home ecosystems, along with an idea of how to address such challenge.
+- You bring the challenge: Unlike traditional policy hacks where challenges are chosen by a committee of organizers, the Policy Hack recruits participants who bring to the table a specific challenge they are facing in their home ecosystems, along with an idea of how to address such challenge.

 For example, a policy hack team leader may wish to develop a framework for opening up government data for entrepreneurs in X or Y sector.
 Another hack proposal could involve designing a process to facilitate access to public procurement for innovative startups.